thm-projects/arsnova-flashcards/CONTRIBUTING.md

 Then, you can either run the script one time with ```gulp --gulpfile .gulpfile.js``` or you can watch the directory with ```gulp watch --gulpfile .gulpfile.js```

+### Automated User Acceptance Tests

+Make sure that the user acceptance tests are working.
+For more information about user acceptance tests have a look at tests/HOWTOTEST.md [klick](tests/HOWTOTEST.md).

 ### Project structure

 Since Meteor is supporting ES6 (ES2015) we use the import/export statements to modularize the application.